NginxProxyManager/nginx-proxy-manager/README.md

 - **NOTE: migrating back to the original is not possible**, so make first a **backup** before migration, so you can use the backup to switch back
 - if you use custom certificates, you need to upload the CA/Intermediate Certificate (file name: `chain.pem`) in the `/opt/npm/tls/custom/npm-[certificate-id]` folder
 - some buttons have changed, check if they are still correct
-- please delete all dnspod certs and recreate them
+- please delete all dnspod certs and recreate them OR you manually change the credentialsfile (see [here](https://github.com/ZoeyVid/nginx-proxy-manager/blob/develop/global/certbot-dns-plugins.js) for the template)
 - changing the PUID/PGID is not supported (since it would break running in network_mode host)

 # Use as webserver